minlux/file_xfer/README.md

 ### Server
-The public interface and the efford needed to setup a *file_xfer* client is much or easier.
+The public interface and the efford needed to setup a *file_xfer* server is much or easier (than a client).
 It requiers also two `Slay2Channel`s as control and data channel.
 User can specifiy the directory used as the servers *root*.
 The the application must only call `task()` cyclically to "drive" the communication and to handle the incomming requests (and the file up-/download).

 ![server](doc/server.png)